-- An annual peer review of the teaching portfolio conducted by the DPTC. - An annual review of the teaching portfolio conducted by the department head. - Other evidence of teaching effectiveness which may include but not limited to: - o Objectives, syllabi, exams - Student learning outcomes (e.g., pre-test and post-test comparisons, objective mastery assignment results, etc.) - Course modification/improvement and teaching techniques - Advising and mentoring - Professional development in teaching - A university-wide, standard, student evaluation to measure effectiveness of classroom teaching. - In-class observation by faculty peers.
+- An annual peer review of the teaching portfolio conducted by the DPTC. - An annual review of the teaching portfolio conducted by the department head. - Other evidence of teaching effectiveness which may include but not limited to: - o Objectives, syllabi, exams - o Student learning outcomes (e.g., pre-test and post-test comparisons, objective mastery assignment results, etc.) - o Course modification/improvement and teaching techniques - o Advising and mentoring - o Professional development in teaching - o A university-wide, standard, student evaluation to measure effectiveness of classroom teaching.